3. Language Directives

 #pragma oss task depend(in: a,b,c) depend(out: d)

-Is equivalent to this one:
+Is equivalent to:

 #pragma oss task in(a,b,c) out(d)

-The onready clause allow defining an action in the form of a statement (e.g., a call to a function) that will be executed once the task becomes ready.
+The onready clause allows defining an action in the form of a statement (e.g., a call to a function) that will be executed once the task becomes ready.
 This is explained in more detail in section Task Onready clause.

 The label clause defines a string literal that can be used by any performance or debugger tool to identify the task with a more human-readable format.
 The string literal must be wrapped in double quotes.
 For instance, a task that initializes an array could be labeled as label("init array").